 Drivers have an absolute obligation to make observations of others sharing the roadway.
-It is foreseeable that, in addition to cars, trucks, motorcycles, and busses, others such as bicycle riders, pedestrians, skateboarders, unicyclists, people pushing baby carriages, scooters, Segway’s, electric bicycles, will be sharing the road with other.
+It is foreseeable that, in addition to cars, semi-trucks, motorcycles, and busses, others such as bicycle riders, pedestrians, skateboarders, unicyclists, people pushing baby carriages, scooters, Segway’s, electric bicycles, will be sharing the road with other.

 Now more than ever, either because of economics, or COVID anxiety, thousands of people in New Jersey and New York commute to work on bicycles and ride for exercise and recreation.
 Cyclists are required to obey traffic laws and have the same rights to use the road as automobile drivers.
 But bicyclists have little protection in the event of a collision.
 If a careless motorist causes an accident, bicycle riders are vulnerable to very serious injuries.

 Nearly all fatal bicycle accidents involve collisions with large vehicles.
 Cyclists who have been injured due to a driver’s negligence have a legal right to seek compensation.
 Compensation includes money for permanent injuries, disfigurements such as scars, past and future medical bills, lost income, property damage, loss of savings, and much more.
 There is no cap or limit on the amount an injured person can sue for but most of the time, injuries fall within a defendant’s insurance policy coverage.